xcomfan/xcomfan.github.io/gitref/branching/starting_merge.md

 permalink: /gitref/branching/starting_merge
 ---

-[comment]: <> (TODO: REV MARKER)

-Before attempting to merge a branch into a branch you are working on make sure your working tree is clean.
+Before attempting to merge branches make sure your working tree is clean.
 If you have work in progress either [stash]({% link gitref/stashing.md %}) the work or apply your changes to a temporary branch (stash your work and then [apply]({% link gitref/stashing.md %}#Retrieving_your_stashed_work) your stash on a branch).
-This makes it so that you can undo things when you have to resolve conflicts.
+This makes it easier to undo things if you run into issues resolving merge conflicts.

 [comment]: <> (TODO: Beyond stashing and applying your stash to a temporary branch you may be able to use cherry pick for this save to temporary branch.
 Come back and update if that seems reasonable?)